Powerlearnproject/se-assignment-day-2-git-and-github-RAJ-HUB1991/README.md

-# se-day-2-git-and-github
+mom# se-day-2-git-and-github
  foundational tool in the modern developer's toolkit, version control tools keep a historical record of software changes in a specialized database, logging edits made by individual developers.
 When conflicts emerge, developers can look back and resolve code conflicts, minimizing disruption to the codebase.

-## Describe the process of setting up a new repository on GitHub.
-What are the key steps involved, and what are some of the important decisions you need to make during this process?
+## Create a repository
+In the upper-right corner of any page, select , then click New repository.
+Type a short, memorable name for your repository. ...
+Optionally, add a description of your repository. ...
+Choose a repository visibility. ...
+Select Initialize this repository with a README.
+Click Create repository

 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?